android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 <br/>
-It's just an `apk` which consist of only [several classes](https://github.com/android/android-test/tree/master/runner/android_test_orchestrator/java/androidx/test/orchestrator) and which does test running and clearing for us as it's described above.
+It's just an `apk` which consist of only [several classes](https://github.com/android/android-test/tree/master/runner/android_test_orchestrator/java/androidx/test/orchestrator) and which does test run and clear for us as the same way as described above.

 Besides `application.apk` and `instrumented.apk`, orchestrator should be installed on the device.